Find Jobs and Internships

 Network to Create Job and Internship Opportunities

-LinkedIn and GoHopOnline (an online networking tool for JHU alumni and students with more than 12,000 alumni), can help you build a professional network, identify opportunities and research organizations.
-You can connect your LinkedIn profile to your GoHopOnline profile to increase your network, as well.
-Join LinkedIn groups, find JHU alumni, or use GoHopOnline to search alumni by those who are willing to answer questions, meet with students, and become a mentor.
+LinkedIn can help you build a professional network, identify opportunities and research organizations.
+Join LinkedIn groups to find JHU alumni who are willing to answer questions, meet with students, and become a mentor.
 Often, these connections can lead to finding or creating an internship or job that isn’t publicly posted.

 Want more help?
 Use the resources below or discuss with a life design educator.